Dilan-Wijesinghe/AirTrafficControl/README.md

 ## Adding a "balloon" into rviz
-1. Make sure that the franka robot is already running (see Quickstart #1)
+1. Make sure that the Franka robot is already running (see Quickstart #1).

 2. Use the command `ros2 run motion_planning arena_node`.
 Note that the balloon's position is hardcoded (for the moment).

 3. Run `ros2 service call /balloon_drop std_srvs/srv/Empty` to drop the balloon.

 4. You need to kill the arena_node and rerun it to test again.

 ## Tracking balloon functionality
-1. Make sure franka is running, and arena is also running
+1. Make sure the Franka robot is running, and arena is also running.

-2. Use the command `ros2 run motion_planning balloon_move` to run the move_node with balloon tracking
+2. Use the command `ros2 run motion_planning balloon_move` to run the move_node with balloon tracking.

 3. Run `ros2 service call /balloon_drop std_srvs/srv/Empty` to drop the balloon.

-4. The terminal should print the balloon's position as it falls
+4. The terminal should print the balloon's position as it falls.